 Due to a record amount of stimulus created in a record short amount of time, interest rates have dropped faster than a cement block tied to a dead body thrown off a boat in the middle of Lake Tahoe by one of Capone’s capos.

-Even if you got the maximum Social Security monthly payment of about $2,900 a month or $34,800 a year, you’ve only got $45,800 a year in income.
+Even if you got the maximum Social Security monthly payment of about $2,900 a month or $34,800 a year, you’ve only got $51,800 a year in income.
 You’re not popping Cristal off your yacht with only a $1 million net worth.
+You’re living a comfortable life without debt.
+But you must watch your dollars.

 Unfortunately, the average Social Security payment is closer to $1,500 a month instead.
 Therefore, we’re really talking about an average annual Social Security benefit of $18,000.